Creating test reports

 Let’s see these requirements in order:

-Collecting the Allure test results
+Collecting Allure test results

 The first step is to run your unit/integration tests using Allure to gather the results.